 Robust reporting to get a snapshot view of profitability across all of your projects

-Customized dashboard views for users, with Gantt charts, board views, and more
+Customized dashboard views with Gantt charts, board views, and more

 Portfolio management tools and dedicated reporting dashboards

 Wrike is another popular project tracking platform to consider as you explore your options, offering a user-friendly design that Microsoft Project lacks.
 This software’s collaboration features allows team members to share files, updates, and add comments to project tasks.

 It features a number of useful project management features to keep agencies aligned with their clients, like time tracking, resource management, and customization (templates, fields, and workflows) that allows teams to adjust the software to their specific needs.

 Wrike offers a few different pricing plans, though most agencies will probably settle on the $24.80 per user/month Business plan.
 Wrike also offers some à la carte add-ons to help teams get the most of their plans without paying more than they need to.